-Forfeited Accounts - For the year ended December 31, 2019, one account was forfeited in the amount of \$3,297.23.
+Forfeited Accounts - For the year ended December 31, 2020, there were no forfeited accounts.

 Investments - The investments of the length of service awards program are recorded at fair value and investments offered to the participants include various variable annuities.
 The Fire District has classified these investments as restricted in the financial statements.